A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Introduction

+Although the approach of reducing our game to a game of timing and the idea of rewriting the fixed-point equation as a non-linear integral equation follows \cite{FHH-2023}, the resulting equation is very different and the analysis of the equilibrium dynamics is much more challenging.

+Compared to the market dropout situation studied in \cite{FHH-2023} the continuous influx of players adds additional nonlinear components to the fixed-point equation.
+Moreover, the terminal condition of the equilibrium equation is much harder to identify, and it turns out that it depends on the entire history of market entries.
+As a result, our equilibrium equation is fully path-dependent.
+This is {\sl not} the case in \cite{FHH-2023} where all players enter the market at the initial time.

+Our key observation is that the path-dependence can be disentangled by introducing two free parameters that represent the aggregate trading rate at the terminal time and - loosely speaking - the largest initial endowment that a seller that exits early can hold.
+We show that solving the fixed-point equation is equivalent to solving a {\sl two-dimensional} root-finding problem that incorporates parameter-dependent solution to a still nonlinear and still higher-order, yet non path-dependent, integral equation.
+The corresponding root-finding problem in \cite{FHH-2023} reduces to {\sl one-dimensional} problem, as the second free parameter is a function of the first.

-Our key observation is that solving the fixed-point equation is equivalent to solving a two-dimensional root finding problem that incorporates the solution map of a nonlinear and higher-order integral equation.
-A similar, albeit one-dimensional root finding problem has been considered in \cite{FHH-2023}.
-The main difficulty is to verify monotonicity properties of the solution map with respect to these parameters, which we achieve by identifying Volterra integral equations for the corresponding partial derivatives and applying a suitable comparison principle.
+The main difficulty when solving the two-dimensional root-finding problem is to verify monotonicity properties of the solution map with respect to our parameters, which we achieve by identifying Volterra integral equations for the corresponding partial derivatives and applying a suitable comparison principle.
+The Volterra kernel depends non-linearly on the solution, is generally discontinuous, and exhibits a singularity at the origin; as a result, it does not fall into any standard class of kernels.

-We prove that the root finding problem has a solution and that the solution is unique under a bound on the impact of buyers or sellers on the market dynamics, depending on which side holds the smaller initial position.
+We prove the non-negativity of the kernel function and establish growth bounds that carry over to the partial derivatives of the solution mapping.
+This allows us to prove that the root-finding problem has a solution and that the solution is unique under a bound on the impact of buyers or sellers on the market dynamics, depending on which side holds the smaller initial position.
 Moderate influence conditions are standard in the game theory literature when proving uniqueness of Nash equilibria.
 In various economic settings they have, for instance, been imposed in, e.g. ~\cite{H-2005, HS-2006}.
 In market impact games weak interaction conditions have been imposed in, e.g.~\cite{FGHP-2018, FHX1, Micheli-2023}.

+Our theoretical analysis is accompanied by extensive numerical simulations.
+Our simulations suggest that convergence to the MFG equilibrium is fast and that the MFG provides a good approximation for games with 15 players or more.
+Our simulations also suggest that trading constraints may lower aggregate costs in markets with strong permanent impact.
+This result is very intuitive.
+Without constraints buyers may choose to initially sell additional assets in seller dominated markets, thereby amplifying a downward price trend that results in additional trading costs for the majority of market participants.